 These children born to immigrants become first generation citizens of the US.
 The power struggle for an identity begins.
 Language barriers, resource inequalities, discrimination and the push to conform are a few struggles they’re faced with.

-For first generation children, language barriers are a legitimate issue that although can be surpassed, may lead to lower self-esteem, ignorant beliefs that they aren’t smart, and allows for the continued establishment that english in the “dominant” language of the country, although there is not official language established.
-This is important to note because language mastery isn’t the only form of measuring intelligence and this is often a skewed belief politicians, teachers, and other individuals possess.
+For first generation children, language barriers are a legitimate issue that although can be surpassed, may lead to lower self-esteem, ignorant beliefs that they aren’t smart, and allows for the continued establishment that English is the “dominant” language of the country, although there is no official language established.
+This is important to note because language mastery isn’t the only form of measuring intelligence and this is often a skewed belief that politicians, teachers, and other individuals possess.

 My first language was Spanish and I wasn’t exposed to English until first grade which caused me to suffer greatly during the academic year.
 I participated in the ESL program at my elementary school, but catching up was quite difficult.
 Prior to learning English, I had been taught to speak, read and write Spanish.
 Differing from my experience, my brother only spoke Spanish, but learned the English language and how to read and write it starting in kindergarten.